 Our Mission Statement

-“Memoria has a mission to provide exceptional standards of service and facility to the bereaved families that use its crematoria and gardens of remembrance.
+“Memoria has a mission to provide exceptional standards of service, facility and products to the bereaved families that use its funeral directing services, crematoria, gardens of remembrance or financial & legal services.
 This is because it is not only commercially sensible to do so but also because it is an essential act of human decency towards people who have just lost a much loved member of their family or friend.
 Bereavement is the price we must all pay for the joy of loving and being loved.
 The loss of a loved one is the most stressful, unhappy and traumatic experience that we will face in life.
 We at Memoria realise that we are unable to eradicate such pain but we also know it is our responsibility and duty to be as efficient, kind, respectful and polite as humanly possible to our clients at their time of grief, and thereafter when they return to remember their cherished relatives or friends.
 Therefore it is our aim to provide immaculately clean and tidy facilities in tranquil and beautiful surroundings attended by people who are sincerely dedicated to our mission, and who take a great pride in their work as a result.”

 Many businesses claim to be customer-centric, but very few operate in such a sensitive environment as we do across Memoria.